 - In the UK "sod" and "bugger" are mildly obscene (not that most people across the pond know this) but permissible pre-Watershed — about as bad as to "hell" or "damn".
 (Not realizing that "bugger" is a swearword in the UK is not this trope, but something else entirely.)note

-- In English (or the United States at least), 'fucking' is increasingly being replaced with 'freaking'.
+- In English (or the United States at least), 'fucking' is increasingly being replaced with 'freaking' and/or 'flipping'.

 - Foreign languages have their own equivalents of this trope.
 In particular, oaths that refer to religious imagery were often "sanitized" into nonsense.

-- In German, "Gottes Blitz" (God's Lightning) became "Potz Blitz."
+- In German, "Gottes Blitz" (God's Lightning) became "Potz Blitz".
 Otherwise, it is averted in general German media.
 Religious swearing is much less of a deal than in English-speaking countries, and can be uttered in elementary schools without consequences.
-Even "Scheisse", the German pondon of "shit", while not very sophisticated, is never censored, and is used in media regularly; even on KIKA (the public children's TV channel).
+Even "Scheisse", the German word for "shit", while not very sophisticated, is never censored, and is used in media regularly; even on KIKA (the public children's TV channel).

 - The Dutch "godverdomme" ("God damn it/me," same root as "goddamn") often becomes "potverdomme" —or simply "verdomme" (which still means "damn" and is a Dutch equivalent of the "shit" expletive).
 More clean-mouthed Dutch change it further into "potverdorie" or "verdorie".
 As a word, it's meaningless, but sounds close to the original.